Alicia Witt: Music

 In addition to acting, Witt is a professional singer-songwriter and pianist, and is reported to have been a musical prodigy.
 She played piano at the restaurant at the Beverly Wilshire Hotel in the early/mid 1990s.

 Responses to her 2006 stage portrayal of Abigail in Piano/Forte, which included scenes of piano-playing, noted her skill as an "outstanding pianist".

 In 2009, Witt released her self-titled extended play album, followed by Live at Rockwood in 2012 and Revisionary History in 2015; the latter was produced by Ben Folds.
 In 2013, Witt and Folds performed a song they had co-written on the soundtrack for the independent film Cold Turkey.
 The Nashville Scene said of Revisionary History: "Witt's new album Revisionary History is a piano-pop gem that sounds by turns like 'Grey Seal'–era Elton John, an alt-universe Fiona Apple and a film-noir chanteuse notching her nights in cigarette burns on the fallboard."

-In 2016, Witt joined the cast of ABC's Nashville in a recurring capacity playing established country singer Autumn Chase.
-Witt performed several songs throughout season four.

 In August 2018, Witt released a five-song EP album titled 15,000 Days (a reference to the length of time she had been alive when she recorded the album) working with producer Jacquire King.
 She released her album The Conduit on September 24, 2021, which she co-produced with Jordan Lehning and Bill Reynolds.

 In 2020, Witt released two new Christmas songs, as heard in her Hallmark Christmas film, Christmas Tree Lane.
 "Why Christmas" and "Christmas Will Never End" are performed on-screen by her character, music-store owner and songwriter Meg.

+Alicia’s full length studio album, The Conduit, was released in 2021; it marked her debut as album producer, alongside Jordan Lehning and Bill Reynolds (Band of Horses).
+Her single from the album, Chasing Shadows, spent 5 weeks on the Billboard Top 30 radio chart.

 In August 2023, Witt released the six-song EP, Witness.

+Witt’s self-produced full length Christmas album, I Think I’m Spending Christmas With You, was released in November 2024; it was engineered by David Kalmusky and recorded in Nashville, TN, where she resides.

+In June 2026, it was announced that her fifth album, Between Heaven and Earth, will be released in August through Thirty Tigers and is produced by Joe Henry.
+The album is a tribute to her relationship to Lynch, who she has described as having "changed my life in every way a life could be changed".